ParaDigMa logo

 License

-It is licensed under the terms of the Apache License 2.0 license.
-See License for more details.
+Licensed under the Apache License 2.0.
+See LICENSE for details.

 Acknowledgements